Rent safe and private dog parks hosted by locals

 The average lifespan of an American Staffordshire Terrier is typically between 12 – 15 years years.

-American Staffordshire Terrier dogs require moderate maintenance grooming.
+American Staffordshire Terriers require low maintenance grooming.
+Their short, stiff coat is one of the easiest canine coats to maintain.
 Regular grooming helps to keep their coat healthy and manageable.
-American Staffordshire Terrier dogs have a short coat, which is well-suited for protection from the elements.
+AmStaffs have a short coat, which is well-suited for protection from the elements.
 They are considered moderate shedders.

 American Staffordshire Terriers require moderate activity each day.
 Though one of the most popular dog breeds, Staffies are classified as a moderately athletic, somewhat high-energy breed.